Your Pet, Our Passion.

 Why does my indoor cat keep sneezing?

-As with any cat, an indoor cat sneezing a lot can be a sign of an upper respiratory infection, more commonly known as a cold or cat flu.
+As with any cat, an indoor one sneezing a lot can be due to an irritant in the environment or else a sign of an upper respiratory infection, more commonly known as a cold or cat flu.
 Although these infections are more likely to be contracted by going outside and meeting other cats, it is possible for you, or other humans, to carry viral particles into the house on your clothes, shoes or belongings.

 Why does my kitten keep sneezing?

 If your kitten only sneezes occasionally, this should not be a cause for concern.
-However, if the sneezing persists, it would be best to contact a vet to find out the reason behind it.
+However, if the sneezing persists, it is important visit your vet to find out the reason behind it.
 More often than not, the cause can be odd smells, like cleaning products or the cooking of spicy or pungent food.
 Dust, pollen, perfume, or cigarette smoke can also be triggers for sneezing.
 In some cases, it can also be the result of an infection, especially if your kitten has other symptoms.
 If your kitten does have an infection, you should see your vet sooner rather than later, as they can become very unwell more rapidly than adult cats.

 Why is my elderly cat sneezing?